 Land Degradation Neutrality

-The UN Convention to Combat Desertification (UNCCD) and the UN Environment Programme (UNEP) have come together in celebration of the United Nations General Assembly adoption of the ‘2030 Agenda for Sustainable Development’ to launch a short video (see below) and infographic brochure (see below) to highlight the importance of SDG target 15.3 on Land Degradation Neutrality.
+The UN Convention to Combat Desertification (UNCCD) and the UN Environment Programme (UN Environment) came together in celebration of the United Nations General Assembly adoption of the ‘2030 Agenda for Sustainable Development’ and launched a short video to highlight the importance of achieving LDN in order to make progress towards multiple Sustainable Development Goals.